isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <img src="assets/S7_folders.png"> </p> </td>
-   <td colname="col2"> <p>Lets you select the Scene7 account for your particular company from the drop-down list and also navigate the digital asset folders within that account. </p> <p>When you select a folder, the right pane of the <span class="wintitle"> Pick an Asset </span> dialog box shows you all the available digital assets that are contained within that folder. </p> </td>
+   <td colname="col2"> <p>Lets you select the Dynamic Media Classic account for your particular company from the drop-down list and also navigate the digital asset folders within that account. </p> <p>When you select a folder, the right pane of the <span class="wintitle"> Pick an Asset </span> dialog box shows you all the available digital assets that are contained within that folder. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <img src="assets/s7_folderhistory.png"> </p> </td>